 How to Offer Cheese to Your Dog

 Anyone who has ever had to give pills to a dog knows the magic of cheese (or peanut butter) as a sneaky way to get them to cooperate, especially since the fat found in cheese can help your dog absorb fat-soluble vitamins.
-And as previously mentioned, small tastes of cheese can be highly motivating as a treat for a puppy that's learning how to sit, stay, or come when called.
-Just be sure to opt for plain hard cheeses (think cheddar or swiss) and keep the pieces small.
+And as previously mentioned, small tastes of cheese can be highly motivating as a treat for dogs.
+If able, use other treats first (many puppies will work for their own kibble or for cheerios).
+If you do use cheese, be sure to keep the pieces small and that your dog can safely tolerate it.
 If you're offering string cheese, be aware that its stringiness can make it a choking hazard.
 It is best cut or broken it into small chewable chunks, instead.